Arlo

 Why "inside your tools" matters

 Location is the whole game.
 A tool you have to remember to visit is a tool you forget by Thursday.
 Put the assistant in the channels you already check all day — your texts and your team chat — and the friction disappears.
 Nothing new to install, no new habit to build.
 You just ask.
-See it in practice as an AI assistant you text in iMessage, in Slack, or in Microsoft Teams, or read how it stacks up against Poke.
+See it in practice as an AI assistant you text in iMessage, in Slack, or in Microsoft Teams — one you can text or call like a coworker — or read how it stacks up against Poke.

 Is an AI colleague just hype?